SebastianErfort/notes/README.md

 Repository to collect my notes, build static HTML documentation using MkDocs-Material, and publish them on (GitHub for now) Pages.

-Sources are incorporated as Git submodules.
+Sources are plug and play as Git submodules in `docs/`.

 ## To Do